 If the construction sector is to become sustainable, urban mining is key.
 But how do we mine our buildings, if we don’t know what they’re made of in the first place?
 That’s where a materials passport comes in.

 Just as a regular passport provides personal details of someone’s identity, a materials passport provides insight into the identity of a building.
-Typically in the form of digital data sets, these records of exactly what materials, products, and components go into a structure make it vastly easier at the end of the building’s life to recover everything of value, preventing these materials from being dumped or incinerated during demolition or renovation.
+Typically in the form of digital data sets, these records are like digital logbooks for buildings, showing exactly what materials, products, and components go into a structure, to make it vastly easier at the end of the building’s life to recover everything of value.
+This in turn prevents building materials from being dumped or incinerated during demolition or renovation.

 As Dutch architect Thomas Rau says: “waste is material without an identity”.
 It is a vision he has put into practice as one of the founders of Madaster, who operate a public, online library of materials linked to their location.
 This platform allows stakeholders along the construction chain to upload building information modeling (BIM) data on a building, and automatically generate a materials passport.

 Materials passports can cover everything from the foundations of a building, to the front facade, window frames, inner walls, and right up to the ceiling and roof structure.
 They can also detail the materials used in public spaces and infrastructure such as roads and bridges.

 Beyond identifying what components are being used, a materials passport also allows for a better idea of the value of a particular building.
 Just as there are precise valuations of the space and location, a breakdown of the materials means it is easier to calculate the specific value of a building’s material worth.
 And this can add up: for instance, a study for the Metropolitan Region of Amsterdam calculated that the 2.6 million tonnes of building materials released each year through renovation and demolition in Amsterdam have a value of €688 million.